What to expect

 Next, you need to fill out your Standard Financial Statement (SFS).
 There’s a lot in it, but it is the only way to get a clear picture of your finances.
 If you prefer one of our people will help you fill out the SFS over the phone.
 You’ll also have to give us other documents such as bank statements and wage slips.
-The sooner you fill out the form, the quicker we can get to a solution.
+The sooner you fill out the form and submit the supporting documents, the quicker we can get to a solution.
 See more about SFS here.

 Getting to the solution

 Once we have your SFS and the documents we need, we will see what solution may be available to deal with your mortgage arrears.
 In most cases there will be a solution for you.
 For this to happen we need the form fully completed and any other documents we ask you for.
 That’s the only way we can come with a solution.

 We agree a solution

 In most cases there will be a solution for you.
 While every case is different some examples of solution are:

 - Temporarily reduced payments - where the monthly payment amounts go down for a while